Gavin & Stacey: Supporting

-Guest
+Guests

-Noel Sullivan and John Prescott made brief cameo appearances towards the end of the final series.
+Matt Lucas makes a guest appearance in the fourth episode of the first series; his name helped the series to secure the filming locations in Barry.
+Noel Sullivan and John Prescott made cameo appearances in the final episode of series 3.

 Episodes

 Series 1 (2007)

 The initial series begins with the lives of the title characters, Gavin Shipman (Mathew Horne) and Stacey West (Joanna Page).
 Gavin is 28 and lives at home in Billericay, Essex, with his parents, Mick (Larry Lamb) and Pam (Alison Steadman).
-He and Stacey, along with their respective best friends Neil "Smithy" Smith (James Corden) and Nessa Jenkins (Ruth Jones), go out on a double date in central London.
+Stacey is 26, and she also lives at home in Barry Island, Wales, with her widowed mother, Gwen (Melanie Walters), with her uncle, Bryn (Rob Brydon) living over the road.
+The two, along with their respective best friends Neil "Smithy" Smith (James Corden) and Nessa Jenkins (Ruth Jones), meet for the first time in Leicester Square in London.
 The night ends with Gavin and Stacey returning to a hotel room and sleeping together, as do Smithy and Nessa.
 Gavin and Stacey become infatuated with each other, but Smithy and Nessa are happy to forget their drunken one-night stand and make little contact with one another afterwards.
 In the rest of the series, Gavin and Stacey continue their long-distance relationship before becoming engaged and getting married on 6 April 2007.
-The series ends with Nessa going to inform Smithy that she is pregnant with his child but changes her mind at the last minute.
+The series ends with Nessa going to inform Smithy that she is pregnant with his child but she changes her mind at the last minute.

 Series 2 (2008)

-The second series begins with the newlyweds arriving from a honeymoon in Greece.
-The in-laws meet again at the Shipmans' house in Essex, where Nessa has some shocking revelations – especially for Smithy, who learns that she is pregnant with his baby, and although he makes it clear he thoroughly dislikes the woman, he is generally civil and supportive towards her about their child.
-Meanwhile, Gavin and Stacey, living at Pam and Mick's house, run into trouble when Stacey struggles to find a job and becomes home-sick for Barry and her family.
+The second series begins with the newlyweds arriving back from their honeymoon in Greece.
+The in-laws meet again at the Shipmans' house in Essex, where Nessa has some shocking revelations – especially for Smithy, who is the last to learn that she is pregnant with his baby, and although he makes it clear that he thoroughly dislikes the woman, he is generally civil and supportive towards her about their child.
+Meanwhile, Gavin and Stacey, living at Pam and Mick's house, run into trouble when Stacey struggles to find a job and becomes homesick for Barry Island and her family.
 The couple try to overcome their problem by looking for an apartment or house in Essex, but Stacey is still dissatisfied and is considering moving back to South Wales to be with her family.
-In the final episode of the series, Stacey takes off her wedding ring, much to the upset of Gavin, but this is interrupted by the news of Nessa unexpectedly going into labour a month early.
+In the final episode of the series, Stacey removes her wedding ring, much to the upset of Gavin, but this is interrupted by the news of Nessa unexpectedly going into labour a month early.
 Pam, Mick and Stacey hurry across to Wales, whilst Gavin rushes to find Smithy with Smithy's sister, Rudi (Sheridan Smith), eventually finding him in the pub watching football.
-They arrive to find that Nessa has given birth to a boy, Neil.
+They arrive to find that Nessa has given birth to a boy, Neil, named after Nessa's father and Smithy since they share a first name.
 Gavin and Stacey decide to put their differences aside and are together once again.